sclebron/what-to-do-in-denver/README.md

 ## Description

 This is an app to give users ideas on activities to do in or near Denver.
-Users can either view many activities to do in their city based on certain criteria, or have one random activity generated for them.
+The user selects options in a questionnaire related to what type of activity they want to do.
+Users can then either view many activities to do in their city based on their selections, or have one random activity generated for them.

-## User Story

-## Usage

 ## Contributors